IDC Names Securiti a Worldwide Leader in Data PrivacyView

 Organizations need a solution that can provide automated insight into user and role access to data systems paired with sensitive data intelligence for those systems.
 This holistic view enables companies to create an accurate mapping of who has access to what sensitive data and provide best practice recommendations to strengthen security posture and adhere to compliance requirements.

-Many companies are striving for digital transformation within their organization to enable maximum use of data within their enterprises.
+Many companies are striving for digital transformation, Generative AI and cloud modernization within their organization to enable maximum use of data within their enterprises.
 One of the key initiatives, as part of digital transformation, is enabling data sharing both internally and externally with business partners to increase revenue, business insight, and business value.
 Gartner highlights that “Data and analytics leaders who share data externally generate three times more measurable economic benefit than those who do not.”

 Though sharing data internally and externally can have huge benefits, privacy regulations and the risk of breach make cybersecurity leaders extremely hesitant to share data that may include sensitive information.
 For example, if a user has not provided consent for their data to be used by a third party, companies must ensure that the user’s personal information is obfuscated.
 A key way to share data while protecting sensitive information is through data masking.
 This enables organizations to change the values of sensitive data while using the same format.
 The goal is to create a version of data that the user can still get business value from while ensuring no risk of exposing personal or sensitive information contained within.